Thriving Plants When You Live In The Botanical ‘Hole Of Death’

 Bitter Sneeze Weed.
 Some beautiful yet very hardy plants I've been able to get to thrive in our difficult growing conditions (Botanical Hole Of Death) #TexasHomesteader

-And sunflowers are a favorite of mine too.
-There are bushy native sunflowers that constantly bloom sunflowers all summer long.
-Or sometimes I plant a Mammoth sunflower that produces the one huge sunflower that I use to harvest all the seeds.
+Sunflowers are a favorite flower.
+There are bushy native sunflowers that bloom smaller sunflowers all summer long or the *Mammoth Sunflower that produces one huge sunflower. (used to harvest edible sunflower seeds.)

 Sunflowers are easy to grow even in demanding environments.
 I never water them, yet they bloom all summer long. #TexasHomesteader

-And I plant them on the west side of our chicken coop.
+I also use sunflowers in our chicken coop.
 Shade for the chickens, food for the bees and eye candy for me.
-Gotta love it!

 Hardy plants when you live in the Botanical Hole of Death - Beautyberry #TexasHomesteader

-There’s even evidence that you can use the leaves as a mosquito repellent.
+There’s even evidence that you can use BeautyBerry leaves as a mosquito repellent.
 According to the U.S. Department of Agriculture regarding beautyberry:

 “Compounds from this plant show potential as repellents against mosquitoes and, now, some ticks.”